robinluckey/bootstrap-6502/README.md

  - Comments must begin with `;` and extend to the end of a line.

  - A double-quoted string will be inserted into the object code as ASCII bytes.
-   There is no support for escape sequences such as newline.

 The assembler recognizes only a subset of the 6502 instruction set mnemonics: